getAlby/lightning-publisher-wordpress/README.md

 Then upload and activate the plugin.

-## Paywall

-### Paywall options

-* Fixed amount
-* Free once a certrain amount is collected
-* Free after a certain time
-* Free until a certain time

-#### Paywall Hook to have custom logic when to enable/disable the paywall
+## Paywall Hook to have custom logic when to enable/disable the paywall

 To integrate with other plugins or to write custom conditions on when the paywall should be enabled a hook can be used.
 This means you can use a custom PHP function to decide if content should be behind the paywall or not.